thepushkarp/JFF-Python-Scripts/README.md

 Encrypt an unencrypted PDF file with a password or decrypt a password-protected PDF and save as an unencrypted file.

+_The usefullness of this script too is pretty straightforward - To add or remove privacy to PDF files._

 #### Usage:

 ```py3